Faculty Awards and Entitlements

 B. General Guidelines

-1. Awards are intended to encourage research and other scholarly activities, but not to finance ongoing projects indefinitely.
+1. Faculty Awards are intended to encourage research and other scholarly activities, but not to finance ongoing projects indefinitely.
 Applicants will be expected to investigate all possible sources for funds (including start-up accounts).
 A brief report on the result of faculty awards received in the past five years must be included on the application for a new grant or the new grant will not be awarded.
-Grants will not be made to support activities that postdate the faculty member's termination date at the college (with the exception of grants made to emeriti/ae faculty).
+Grants will not be made to support activities that postdate the faculty member's termination date at the college (with the exception of grants made to Emeriti faculty).

-4. Books purchased with funds from awards revert to the Margaret Clapp Library when the individual leaves the College.
+4. Books purchased with funds from a Faculty Award revert to the Margaret Clapp Library when the individual leaves the College.
 Equipment and computer software purchases become the property of the College, earmarked for the individual's use while at the College during the time the project continues.
 Copies of materials belong to the individual.
 Books and journals for one's personal library may not be purchased.
 In order to receive reimbursement from the College for purchases made with funds from an award, original receipts must accompany the check request.

-6. Faculty awards may not be used to fund tuition or college courses or to purchase computer hardware.
+6. Faculty Awards may not be used to fund tuition or college courses or to purchase computer hardware.

 III.
-Application Procedure
+Application Procedure for Faculty Awards

-2. About the Project & the Applicant
+1. About the Project & the Applicant

-3. Additional Information (Files)
+2. Additional Information (Files)

 • Optional Information: Please upload any additional files that might support your application.